Trolleybus: Off-wire power developments

+In-Motion Charging

+IMC (In-Motion Charging) trolleybuses are equipped with a light-weight battery, the size of which is adapted to the line profile used.
+This battery allows them not to depend on overhead lines.
+They can thus operate with a mix of electric wire and batteries (60% of the time on the wire and 40% on the battery).

 With the development of battery technology in recent years, trolleybuses with extended off-wire capability through on-board batteries are becoming popular.
 The on-board battery is charged while the vehicle is in motion under the overhead wires and then allows off-wire travel for significant distances, often in excess of 15 km.
 Such trolleybuses are called, among others, trolleybuses with In-Motion Charging, hybrid trolleybuses, battery trolleybuses and electric buses with dynamic charging.
 The main advantages of this technology over conventional battery electric buses are reduced cost and weight of the battery due to its smaller size, no delays for charging at end stops as the vehicle charges while in motion and reduced need for dedicated charging stations that take up public space.
 This new development allows the extension of trolleybus routes or the electrification of bus routes without the need to build overhead wires along the whole length of the route.
 Cities that utilize such trolleybuses include Beijing, Ostrava, Shanghai, Mexico City, Saint Petersburg, and Bergen.
 The new trolleybus systems in Marrakesh, Baoding and Prague are based exclusively on battery trolleybuses.
-The city of Berlin, Germany is planning to build a new trolleybus system with 15 routes and 190 battery trolleybuses.
+In 2020, the city of Berlin, Germany announced plans to build a new trolleybus system with 15 routes and 190 battery trolleybuses.
+However, in early 2023 it was announced that the planned lines would use battery powered electric buses instead.

+Introducing new flexible, high-capacity public transport of in-motion charging (IMC) trolleybuses are electric buses that can charge dynamically via an overhead contact network and can run on batteries for up to half of their route.
+Because an IMC bus is operated electrically just as a tramcar without limitation of the range.
+It concept of trolleybus and ebus with Battery electric bus.
+IMC500 transfers energy from the infrastructure to the vehicle at a power of up to 500 kW.
+The e.g. 2 x 160 kW motors are supplied in parallel to the battery charging with e.g. 200 kW.

+Erik Lenz from Vossloh Kiepe introduced the term In-Motion Charging (IMC) as a new branding concept in 2014 during the trolley:motion conference in Hamburg.
+The purpose of this terminology was to improve the public perception of trolleybuses by highlighting their main advantage: the ability to recharge batteries while in motion, simultaneously carrying passengers.

+The word trolleybus originates from 1882, when Werner von Siemens presented an early electrically powered vehicle that collected current from overhead wires through a small, four-wheeled trolley running on them.
+However, for more than a century, modern trolleybuses have used current collectors without an actual trolley.